 Stop seven: Momofuku Milk Bar

-At this point, we were feeling a uncomfortable and queasy.
+At this point, we were feeling uncomfortable and queasy.
 One team member had jam on her leg.
 A slurry of fruit, heavy cream, milk, chocolate, and flavoring agents sloshed against our stomach walls as we waddled up to the counter.

 We ordered the classic: Cereal Milk™ soft serve with crunch.
 It was very tasty (and salty!), but we were unfortunately forced to retire our spoons after a few dozen bites.
 We had reached our limit.